BlueCyro/FourierForge/README.md

 ## Usage

+If you're not a developer, you can skip this section and just drop your FFT stream into a pre-made visualizer of your choice.
+In fact, you can use an example I've made myself by copying the following link into your neos window and saving the public folder:

+`neosrec:///U-Cyro/R-83292499-ad47-4422-9c6b-6419ddbf5276`

 The default settings should work fine for most use cases, but you can change them in-game by opening the [NeosModSettings](https://github.com/badhaloninja/NeosModSettings) tab in your dash and navigating to the "Fourier Forge" tab.
 If you don't care about these and just want to use the mod, you can skip this section, but I would highly recommend reading this anyways.

 ### Setting descriptions